Projects

 We landed on a community and wellness center — a use case underserved on the upper campus and one we believed students would actually pay for.
 To test the thesis before committing the financials, we ran a market research survey of 65 students.
 The results were stronger than expected: 89% confirmed demand for the space, and 91% indicated they would use the facility.

 From there I helped build a full development pro forma — capital structure, operating budget, and revenue projections drawn from a mix of retail and wellness tenants.
-The financial model had to hold up against questions about absorption, tenant mix, debt service, and exit assumptions.
+The financial model had to hold up against questions about absorption, tenant mix, debt service, and the university subsidy that ultimately made the project viable.

 By the Numbers